Solving Functional Renormalization Group Equations with Neural Networks: Conclusion and Outlook

 In this work, we have developed a neural network framework for representing the effective potential in functional renormalization group calculations and demonstrated its performance for the $O(N)$ scalar field theory within the local potential approximation.
 By encoding the fRG flow equations directly into the loss function, the network parameters are determined so as to yield continuous solutions for the scale- and field-dependent effective potential without relying on supervised training data.

 A key innovation of our approach is the decomposition of the solution into an analytically known large-$N$ contribution and a learned finite-$N$ correction.
 This hybrid strategy captures the dominant nonperturbative structure analytically and allows the neural network to focus on the smoother residual correction, thereby overcoming the numerical stiffness associated with convexity restoration in the broken phase.
 The resulting solutions agree quantitatively with established finite-difference and discontinuous Galerkin methods across all temperature regimes.
 We further demonstrated that the same framework applies naturally to fixed-point problems by computing the Wilson–Fisher fixed point potential in three dimensions for several values of $N$.
 Learning the finite-$N$ correction relative to the large-$N$ solution guides the optimization toward the physically relevant interacting fixed point and avoids convergence to the Gaussian solution, without the need for fine-tuned boundary conditions or shooting procedures.
+The fixed-point calculation remains accurate without an exact large-$N$ baseline.
+A composite baseline constructed from a local Taylor expansion and the classical large-field scaling selects the Wilson-Fisher branch and improves the accuracy relative to the large-$N$ baseline.
+Once the small-field region is adequately resolved, the physical solution is recovered even when the asymptotic amplitude is initially mistuned by a factor of two.
+This extends the framework to problems without an analytically solvable limit.

 Compared with conventional grid-based numerical methods, the neural network representation offers several distinct advantages.
 First, it provides a continuous and differentiable parameterization of the effective potential across the entire $(t,\hat{\rho})$ domain, free from the discretization artifacts inherent in finite-difference or finite-element approaches.
 Second, no explicit boundary conditions need to be imposed at the boundary of a truncated computational domain in the field direction.
 The behavior of the effective potential at large field is not strongly constrained on physical grounds, the neural network formulation naturally accommodates this freedom by not requiring explicit boundary conditions in the field direction.
 Third, once trained at one temperature, the network parameters serve as an effective initialization for neighboring temperatures via transfer learning, enabling efficient systematic scans across the phase diagram.
 Finally, when the effective potential depends on multiple field variables, the resulting high-dimensional stiff problem renders conventional grid-based methods nearly impractical, as both memory consumption and computational cost grow combinatorially with the number of field directions.
 The neural network representation does not suffer from this curse of dimensionality since additional input variables can be incorporated without a fundamental change in architecture or a prohibitive increase in cost, making it a particularly promising tool for fRG applications beyond the local potential approximation.